 The edding No.1

 While many people (in Germany/Europe) are familiar with the edding No.1 probably very few people today know that there was once an edding No.2.
-The edding No.2 was offered in the four basic colors black, red, blue and green until the early 1990s.
-It had a similar shape like the edding No.1, but a little bit taller.
+The edding No.2 was sold until the early 1990s in the four basic colors black, red, blue and green (however, one told me, that the edding No.2 was also available in cyan and magenta).
+It has a similar shape like the edding No.1, but is a little bit taller.
 The edding No.2 was also one of the early permanent markers in Germany and was introduced in the 1960s.
-The edding No.2 had a round writing nib, similar to the edding 3000.
+The edding No.2 had a round writing nib, similar to the bullet tip of the edding 3000.

 The edding 3000 is, like the edding N0.
 1, edding No. 2, the edding 500 and the edding 800, one of the pioneers among the permanent markers in Germany.
 When it was introduced, the marker was called “Schnellschreiber” what means “fast writer”.
 The marker has a round tip which is approximately 1,5 – 3 mm wide.
 It´s a good outline marker and it comes in twenty colors.
 The quality of these reffilable markers is outstanding.
 Also replacement nibs are available.
 Unfortunately, the new non-toxic refill ink doesn´t fit with the old one, so some of my old markers are etched…